-The appeal of following a traditional diet is undeniably romantic.
+The appeal of following traditional diets is undeniably romantic.
 I’ve often perused the pictures in Nutrition and Physical Degeneration, overwhelmed with a deep sense of longing to return to a life more grounded, more whole, more in touch with my roots.

 In his book, Price describes hardy children wading gleefully through streams on a cold morning, sturdy grandmothers hauling fresh fish from the sea for their grandchildren, quaint little towns so idyllic that a dentist or jailhouse was considered completely unnecessary.
 These were happy and healthy people.
 Their smiles were wide, their hearts merry.
 They worked hard, slept well and lived a full life.